anjangpangesu/E-LABorate/README.md

 ### Frameworks
 We also use a couple of frameworks that help in the development stage.
--   Express.js: We use Express.js for backend and API development, such as route generation, request/error handling, middleware creation, database integration, etc.
+-   Express.js: We use Express.js for backend and API development, such as route creation, middleware creation, request/error handling, database integration, etc.
 -   FastAPI
 -